raheenah/raheenah/README.md

-# 👋 Hi, I’m Raheenah,
+# 👋 Hi, I’m Raheenat,

 💡 **Fun fact**: I'm a passionate Software Developer with a focus on building scalable, user-friendly applications using modern web technologies.